 We know this too well because we work on Shopify performance optimization for different stores every day, and we know exactly how site speed affects conversions.

 Do you know how to optimize a Shopify store’s speed?
 In this article, we will give you answers to the most burning questions related to Shopify speed optimization and the ways in which fast websites influence Shopify conversion optimization.

 The performance of Shopify websites mainly depends on the server, custom functionality, and everything that runs on the frontend.

-Each installed application adds weight to website pages, increases the number of requests sent to the server, and makes the pages load slower and slower.
+Each app you install (e.g. gift cards for Shopify, marketing or SEO app, etc.) adds weight to website pages, increases the number of requests sent to the server, and makes the pages load slower and slower.
 Additionally, some apps may include bugs in the code, which inevitably affect Shopify performance.

 The front-end includes the website design, chosen theme, layout, and all the other options that make the customer journey simple, straightforward, and exciting.
 Each of the listed points often negatively affects Shopify speed.

 Undoubtedly, Shopify is one of the most convenient platforms for those who are new to online retail business and do not have enough technical skills, time or desire to study a bulk of technical documentation, which is usually a must for most e-commerce platforms.
 On the other hand, the performance of most of the back-end processes here is the responsibility of the platform providers.
 In this regard, when it comes to the need to speed up Shopify store, there is neither full access to the platform’s source code, nor is it possible to customize third-party functionality.

 The Best Tools to Check a Shopify Site Speed and Performance